codding-nepale/PVEDiscordThemeRemake/README.md

  To uninstall the theme, simply run the utility with the `uninstall` command.
 Clearing browser cache is necessary to see the changes.

 ## Installer & Security
-The new installer relies on the `/meta/supported` and `/meta/imagelist` files being present in the repository.
+The new installer relies on the `/meta/supported` files being present in the repository.
 It also includes a silent mode.
-Run `bash PVEDiscordDark.sh -h` for usage instructions.
+Run `bash PVEDiscordThemeRemake.sh -h` for usage instructions.

 Furthermore, you will be able to provide the environment variables `REPO` and `TAG` to specify from what repository and from what commit tag to install the theme from.
-`REPO` is in format `Username/Repository` and defaults to `Weilbyte/PVEDiscordDark` (this repository).
+`REPO` is in format `Username/Repository` and defaults to `codding-nepale/PVEDiscordThemeRemake` (this repository).
 `TAG` defaults to `master`, but it is strongly recommended to use the SHA-1 commit hash for security.

 *Awoo'ing on this repo is encouraged.*